-- Fixed capital serves the business for a very long period of time.
-Working capital serves the business for a very short period of time.
+- Fixed capital serves the business for a very long period.
+Working capital serves the business for a brief period.

 - The orientation of fixed capital is strategic.
 The orientation of working capital is operational.

-Fixed capital and working capital, both are imperative for a business to run and perpetuate.
+Fixed capital and working capital are imperative for a business to run and perpetuate.
 And it’s not right to say that one is more important than the other.

 However, without fixed capital, it’s impossible to start a business.
-And after the business gets started, without working capital it’s impossible to run a business.
+And after the business gets started, it’s impossible to run a business without working capital.